CPM library

 # everything without a prior is part of the initial state of the model or fixed constructs (e.g. exemplars in general-context models of categorization)

-values = np.array([0.25, 0.25, 0.25, 0.25]))
+values = numpy.array([0.25, 0.25, 0.25, 0.25]))

+You can immediately see that we have two types of variables in the Parameters class: one with priors and one without.
 The ones with defined priors are the ones we will estimate later on, they are freely varying parameters (alpha and temperature).
+All freely varying parameters have to be defined with priors.

 Parameters without priors are part of the initial state of the model, such as starting Q-values for each stimulus.
 Here we initialized them at 0.25.